Measure and Improve Your Technology Application Work System

 There are two potential dangers associated with this widening gap.
 First and foremost, if we don’t begin to close this gap, the younger crowd will begin to take advantage of, if not control, the older crowd.
 This will happen even though the wealth of the older crowd is paying for all of the neat toys (the technological infrastructure if you want to sound professional).

 Think about it.
 We have managers who do pretty well with their cell phones, texts, and e-mails.
 These same people still struggle with programming the VCR or creating a Powerpoint presentation.
 The cost of slow typing alone would pay for the typing classes.
-The cost of continuing to use paper would pay for the well-developed intranets that all too few companies have.
+The cost of continued paper use pays for the well-developed intranets that all too few companies have.

 Where are Your Data Mines?

 I can remember what it was like to do work without the aid of a computer.
 Armed with a calculator and white out tape, I would crank out version after version of cost estimates for the process engineers at the pen plant.
-In hindsight, having a PC to work with probably would have meant that I had one less IE peer to hang out with.
-It also would have made things a lot easier, faster, and less frustrating.
+In hindsight, if I had a PC to work with, I probably would have had one less IE peer to hang out with.
+Plus, it would have made things a lot easier, faster, and less frustrating.

 LEARN MORE: Measure and Improve Your Measurement Work System